wyang342/django-meetup/README.md

 * Event
   * Attributes can include: group, date, title, description, image_url (if they want an image on their event)

 Make sure to model the relationships between entities.
+For now it's OK if users can't RSVP for events, we can save that for later.

 Release 2: CRUD Groups
 ------------------